ImVictorM/glow-station/README.md

 - Create routes, mapping the URL path with the corresponding component, via Route;

-- Use Switch from React Router
+- Use Switch from React Router;

-- Create navigation links in the application with the Link component;
+- Create navigation links in the application with the Link component.

 ## Used Technologies
 <table>